 In the 1990s, the term "evidence-based practice" was applied in the social work literature by Eileen Gambrill [27; 28].
 Since then, social workers have grappled with implementing evidence-based practice.
-In 2006, the Austin Initiative was developed with the goal of having continual symposium meetings in order to advance the teaching of evidence-based practice in social work curricula [26].
+In 2006, the Austin Initiative was developed with the goal of having continual symposium meetings in order to advance the teaching of evidencebased practice in social work curricula [26].
+In 2007, leaders in social work were invited by the National Institute of Mental Health to identify best practices in implementing evidence-based practice and discuss key exemplars in the field [82].
 In 2015, the Council on Social Work Education revised their accrediting standards for educational programs with very clear statements about how social workers should understand, use, and implement research evidence to guide social work practice, policy, and service delivery [55].
+However, today, there is much confusion and misconception of evidence-based practice in social work.
+Some use this term to mean identifying research-supported interventions, but others use it to mean a five-step decision-making process [83].